Tsitsipas battles into Rotterdam quarter-finals - RFI

 The Greek second seed dropped the second set but won in a tight decider on his third match point, securing a 6-4, 4-6, 7-5 victory.

-The 22-year-old Greek, who beat Rafael Nadal en route to the Australian Open semi-finals last month, will face Russia's Khachanov on Friday for a semi-final spot.
+The 22-year-old, who beat Rafael Nadal en route to the Australian Open semi-finals last month, will face Russia's Khachanov on Friday for a semi-final spot.

+"I played really well.
+Both of us, we played a high level of tennis and didn't give many break-point opportunities," Tsitsipas said in an on-court interview.

+"There were pretty good serves from both sides and I am really glad that I fought so hard towards the very end.
+It was exhausting, but it paid off."

 Tsitsipas, playing his first ATP Tour event since losing to Daniil Medvedev in the semis in Melbourne, clinched the opening set by breaking to love in the 10th game.